 Include just as much information in your description (if not more) than you did in your bullet points.

 You are allowed up to 2,000 characters so take advantage of that space.
 Include some lower-volume, yet relevant keywords you couldn’t fit in your title or bullets.
-Use HTML as well.
-Use it to break up the bulky paragraph, create bullet points, and add bold text.
-That will make it much easier to read and skim through.

 4. Grow a social media following